zogar1993/jsonkraken/README.md

-# KJSON
+# JSONKraken
 #### Idiomatic Json parser for Kotlin (Java)

-## ¿What is KJSON?
+## ¿What is JSONKraken?
-KJSON is a fully compliant, pretty optimized, idiomatic JSON parser.
+JSONKraken is a fully compliant, pretty optimized, idiomatic JSON parser.
 It is written in Kotlin for the Java Virtual Machine.

 ## ¿Why should I care?
 - If you are looking to map POJOs, then this may not be for you (at least not yet, since it is not my main goal, but i do not overlook the posibility)